The History of Anderson Lodge

 Anderson Lodge opened as a retreat center in November of 1984 but with the Main Lodge only.
 It is the loving creation of Arvid and Vicki Anderson.
 Arvid built the Lodge with his Swedish background in mind, so it is truly a labor of love.
 Both his parents were Swedish and thus the love of the Scandinavian culture.
 It is sometimes hard to believe how our small dream of a Swedish cabin has blossomed into a retreat center welcoming thousands of guests each year.

 The property of the Hilltop House was purchased in 1988 and it was then that we started to create our second facility to be used for retreats and events.
 There were a couple buildings on the property but none were usable.
 Arvid enlisted the help of a local person, a “Jack” of all trades (Jack Courtway) and some local builders to help him with this site.
 First the sleeping house was finished, then the game room.
 The next big project was the magnificent conference room, followed by the pavilion.
 Shortly after the 3 cabins were added.
 We created a view wedding site that is spectacular.
 Until this site was constructed, the Apple Orchard with gazebo was the main ceremony area.
+The amazing dining patios and rock walls were created by Arvid.
+The design and construction of the stone walls is pure genius.
+Guests love the newly created Viking Beverage Bar and the Vasa Grilling Station.

 Our family is still very involved in the operation of the lodge.
 Arvid’s older brother, Richard, was our office manager for many years.
 For our children, Karli and Brenden, cleaning, gathering firewood, painting, folding sheets or building trolls for the forest were all part of their childhood.
 Now they are all grown up.
 Brenden works part time with maintenance, firewooding, cleaning gutters, painting and tractor work.
 You may call the office and Karli will answer the phone.
 She is now our main office employee sending estimates, billing clients and keeping track of all the groups.
 Kennon, one of our employees, is almost family.
 She was in Arvid’s classroom for many years when he taught at Yale School.
+Kennon manages our cleaning staff.
 Most all the people who work at Anderson Lodge, are local people of the Yale Valley.

 We have many relatives in Sweden and our family has traveled there to see them.
 They take so much pride in their possessions and their homes.
 Many of our Swedish friends have cabins or guest cottages.
 So we just had to offer cozy cabins at Anderson Lodge too.
 Their skills of woodworking, their appreciation of nature and their love of famlies have had a major impact on us.
 It is this influence that you see when you visit our lodges.
 We strive to maintain the natural beauty of the environment and provide a location for families to reconnect and interact together.
 The cabins, the use of logs and hardwood, the many outdoor opportunities, the Swedish beds with curtains, all make Anderson Lodge an extraordinary place.